Home » Blog » Mac OS X » Gmail vs Apple Mail | Find Out Which One is Better

 Customizability

-- Apple Mail: Apple Mail provides a clean and functional interface, but its customisation options are limited and primarily focus on email sorting.
-However, the upcoming “Apple Intelligence” features and new categorisation options, as we discussed earlier, indicate a better personalised organisation within the app.
+• Apple Mail: Apple Mail provides a clean and functional interface, but its customisation options are limited and primarily focus on email sorting.
+However, the “Apple Intelligence in Mail App” features and new categorisation options, as we discussed earlier, indicate a better personalised organisation within the app.

 Recommendation for Backup: Gmail vs Apple Mail